AWSAutoScalingCreateAutoScalingGroupType

 var latestInstancesProtectedFromScaleIn: NSNumber? { get set }

-The name of an existing placement group into which to launch your instances, if any.
-A placement group is a logical grouping of instances within a single Availability Zone.
-You cannot specify multiple Availability Zones and a placement group.
-For more information, see Placement Groups in the Amazon EC2 User Guide for Linux Instances.
+A cluster placement group is a logical grouping of instances within a single Availability Zone.
+You cannot specify multiple Availability Zones and a cluster placement group.

 Declaration